 This class represents the information for controlling and monitoring an assurance closed control loop associated with a NetworkSlice or NetworkSliceSubnet.
 It can be name-contained by SubNetwork or ManagedElement.

-To express the assurance closed control loop requirements, the MnS consumer needs to request MnS producer to create an AssuranceClosedControlLoop on the MnS producer.
+To express the assurance closed control loop goals, the MnS consumer needs to request the MnS producer to create an AssuranceClosedControlLoop on the MnS producer.
 The MnS producer may trigger to create the AssuranceClosedControlLoop as well, for example, when an instance of NetworkSlice or NetworkSliceSubnet is created, MnS producer may create an instance of AssuranceClosedControlLoop associated to the instance of NetworkSlice or NetworkSliceSubnet to assure the target described in ServiceProfile or SliceProfile.
-For ultimate deletion of assurance closed control loop, the MnS consumer needs to request the MnS producer to delete the AssuranceClosedControlLoop to free up resources on the MnS producer.
+For the deletion of the assurance closed control loop, the MnS consumer needs to request the MnS producer to delete the AssuranceClosedControlLoop to free up resources on the MnS producer.
 MnS producer also can trigger to delete AssuranceClosedControlLoop to free up resources by itself.

-For temporary deactivation of assurance closed control loop, the MnS consumer can manipulate the value of the administrative state attribute to “LOCKED”.
-The MnS producer may disable assurance closed control loop as well, for example in conflict situations.
-This situation is indicated by the MnS producer with setting the operational state attribute to “disabled”.
-When closed control loop is enabled by the MnS producer the operational state is set again to “enabled”.
-For activation of assurance closed control loop, the MnS consumer can manipulate the value of the administrative state attribute to “UNLOCKED”.
+For temporary deactivation of the assurance closed control loop, the MnS consumer can modify the value of the administrative state attribute to “LOCKED”.
+The MnS producer may disable the assurance closed control loop, for example in conflict situations, by setting the operational state attribute to “disabled”.
+When a closed control loop is enabled by the MnS producer, the operational state is set again to “enabled”.
+For the activation of an assurance closed control loop, the MnS consumer can modify the value of the administrative state attribute to “UNLOCKED”.

 An AssuranceClosedControlLoop can name-contain multiple instances of AssuranceGoal which represents the assurance goal and corresponding observed or predicted goal fulfilment information (see clause 4.1.2.3.2).
+The AssuranceGoal may optionally include an assurance scope in terms of location (see clause 4.1.2.3.2).

 The attribute “controlLoopLifeCyclePhase” is used to keep track of the lifecycle of an AssuranceClosedControlLoop